ibm-cloud-docs/containers/cs_storage_block.md

 If you want to increase storage capacity or performance, you can modify your existing volume.
 {: shortdesc}

-For questions about billing and to find the steps for how to use the {{site.data.keyword.Bluemix_notm}} console to modify your storage, see [Expanding Block Storage capacity](/docs/infrastructure/BlockStorage?topic=BlockStorage-expandingcapacity#expandingcapacity) and [Adjusting IOPS](/docs/infrastructure/BlockStorage?topic=BlockStorage-adjustingIOPS).
+For questions about billing and to find the steps for how to use the {{site.data.keyword.cloud_notm}} console to modify your storage, see [Expanding Block Storage capacity](/docs/infrastructure/BlockStorage?topic=BlockStorage-expandingcapacity#expandingcapacity) and [Adjusting IOPS](/docs/infrastructure/BlockStorage?topic=BlockStorage-adjustingIOPS).
 Updates that you make from the console are not reflected in the persistent volume (PV).
 To add this information to the PV, run `kubectl patch pv <pv_name>` and manually update the size and IOPS in the **Labels** and **Annotation** section of your PV.
 {: tip}

 1. List the PVCs in your cluster and note the name of the associated PV from the **VOLUME** column.